 Dry brushing should be done daily, preferably two times per day, but even just once will be very beneficial.

-Many say to do dry brushing before you get in the shower and/or before you go to bed.
+Many say to do it before you get in the shower and/or before you go to bed.
 It is best to do it before your shower, this way your skin is dry and it’s before you apply any products or lotions to your skin.

 How Long Should it Take?